 Survival knives and combat knives are often the same knife.
 Military Post Exchanges offered knives for soldiers who preferred something other than a Ka Bar, Air force survival knife or trench knife the government provided.
 Magazines and outdoor stores offered a selection of knives in a variety of patterns made in the USA and imported.

 Survival Knives are generally 5.5" or longer, 3/16" or thicker blade to handle abuse such as clearing brush, chopping, processing game and can be field sharpened with basic tools.
 Some have pouches on the sheath or a hollow handle to store some survival items.
 The 3 pictured above are of a hollow handle design.

-Bowies, in my opinion, they are a little of both.
-They usually average over 5" and often have a false edge in a clip or spear point which makes them also offensive.
+Bowies are a little of both.
+They usually average over 5" and often have a false edge in a clip or spear point which makes them effective for penetration.